civiccc/twigg/README.md

     twigg gerrit [--verbose|-v] clone
     twigg gerrit [--verbose|-v] update

+In order to use the `gerrit` subcommand the twigg-gerrit gem must be installed (`gem install twigg-gerrit`).

 ### `twigg github`

 This subcommand clones a set of projects from a GitHub, or updates an existing